 Watch the video to hear the story of fetal therapy, told by the clinicians and families who braved the unknown to help the unborn.
-Hear from experts who founded the Center for Fetal Diagnosis and Treatment at The Children's Hospital of Philadelphia, and learn more about how fetal surgery came to be, and how it has advanced treatment options for babies diagnosed prenatally with devastating conditions.
+Hear from experts who founded the Richard D. Wood Jr. Center for Fetal Diagnosis and Treatment at Children's Hospital of Philadelphia, and learn more about how fetal surgery came to be, and how it has advanced treatment options for babies diagnosed prenatally with devastating conditions.

 Alan M. Flake, MD: For most of human history the fetus has been really shrouded in mystery and multiple layers of the maternal abdomen obscuring anything that was wrong with the fetus.

 N. Scott Adzick, MD: With the emergence of prenatal diagnostic techniques, particularly with the advent of maternal-fetal ultrasound, we could view into the womb for the first time.

 Holly L. Hedrick, MD: We could see things we'd never seen before and, as those fetuses were followed, it became more clear what may or may not happen to them.

 N. Scott Adzick, MD: There were a certain category of birth defects that were, for the most part, lethal.
 Where, when the baby was born, we were too late to do anything about it.